halilkalkan/brokage-firm-case/README.md

 ### Default Credentials

-The default credentials for the admin user are:
+The default credentials for the admin user using basic authentication are:
 - Username: `admin`
 - Password: `password`